Apple Watch 6 Review | still the best smartwatch. But…

 watchOS 8 in the Apple Watch 6

-WatchOS 8 is already announced and will work on the Apple Watch 6 (I’m using the beta version right now!
-Jul 2021).
+WatchOS 8 is already announced and will work on the Apple Watch 6 (I’m using the beta version right now! aug 2021).
 WatchOS 8 includes many updates – a more capable wallet (USA), picture watch faces, breathing rate, wider Find My support, new sports profiles, an expanded breathe app, a new focus mode, expanded Fitness+ music support, and more besides.
-It looks cool but you will get many of the new features even on older Series 3 models.
+It looks cool but you will get many of these new OS8 features even on older Series 3 watch models.

 Apple Watch Sport, Fitness+ & Activity

 For most people, the Apple workout app does a satisfactory job for logging activity with a half-decent amount of interaction.

 Keener sportspeople can now benefit from many, existing high-quality sports apps.
 I immediately think of iSmoothRun which effectively turns your Apple Watch into a sports device with Garmin-like levels of sports functionality, including structured workout support and power meter support for bikes and STRYD.
 Then there’s some cool mapping on WorkoutDoors.

 - Read More: Turn your Apple Watch 6/SE into an outdoors Garmin-like mini-adventure tool